dfarlz97/Snake-Game/README.md

-# Snake-Like Game V1
+# Snake-Game-V1

 ## Project Description
-"The player controls a long, thin creature, resembling a snake, which roams around on a bordered plane, picking up food (or some other item), trying to avoid hitting its own tail or the edges of the playing area.
-Each time the snake eats a piece of food, its tail grows longer, making the game increasingly difficult."
+This is a custom take on the classic Snake Game!
+The player's goal is to surive as long as possible while eating the red squares that appear on the screen.
+Each square that the player eats increases the size of their snake by one.
+Each item eaten contributes +10 to the player's score (shown to the right of the game).
+If the snake touches the corner of the game board or the snake itself, the game resets.
+Thus, the longer the player's snake, the harder it becomes to avoid hitting a wall.

 ## How to play
-"You'll start each game with one green and one red square.
-The green square is your snake and the red is an apple.
-Move the snake around the screen and eat as many apples as you can until the screen is full of the snake's body.
-Each time an apple is eaten, the snake will grow."
+The player starts the game as a controllable snake with three green squares.
+A consumable red square will appear at a random location on the game board.
+The player can move the snake around the game board by using the UP DOWN LEFT RIGHT arrow keys in order to eat the items.
+Consume as many red squares as you can before filling the entire game board with the snake's body (each red square adds a green square to the snake's body)

 ## Contributors
     [Dennis Farley] (https://github.com/dfarlz97)